thesagargupta/thesagargupta/README.md

 - 💼 Also experienced with **Next.js** and building modern full-stack web applications

-- 💬 Ask me about **Web Development, Software Engineering, and Data Analysis**
+- 💬 Ask me about **Web Development, Software Engineering, and Data Analytics**

 - 📫 How to reach me: **sagarkshn8@gmail.com**